You know that your credit score is one of the most important bits of financial information about you.

 - ScorexPLUS from Equifax (330 to 830)

-Examples of these services include CreditKarma.com, CreditSesame.com, and Quizzle.com.
 Each uses a different scoring source, which may even be legitimate.
-For example, CreditKarma’s credit score comes from TransUnion.
-Though that may be only one of the three credit repositories lenders use, the score you will get will be accurate – at least as far as TransUnion goes.
+For example, FreeCreditReport’s credit score comes from Experian.
+Though that may be only one of the three credit repositories lenders use, the score you will get will be accurate – at least as far as Experian goes.
+You can also get your free credit score directly from experian.com.

 Once again, if you’re concerned with the relative level of your credit score, any of these FAKO sources can help you stay on top of that.
 Just remember that whatever credit score you get from these sources is unlikely to be your actual credit score for borrowing purposes.